mgeraci/auto-hud/README.md

 ### Step 3
 Figure out how to attach your display to the mirror.
-I opted to 3d print a frame that allows the iPad I was using to slide in from the side, with an additional piece that fits in to make it appear even from the outside.
+I opted to 3d print a frame that allows the iPad I used to slide in from the side, with an additional piece that fits in to make it appear even from the outside.

 The 3d printed frame was fun to design and print, but also a bit troublesome;
 the desired dimensions were larger than the printer's printable area, so I had